-Please make sure you register for the correct Master's in Studielink (download Studielink overview to see which Master's corresponds with the programme of your choice).
+Please make sure you register for the correct Master's in Studielink (download the Studielink overview (PDF) to see which Master's corresponds with the programme of your choice).
 It takes up to 48 hours to receive your login information, so please make sure you register in time to complete your UvA application in MyInfo (see step 5) before the application deadline (see step 1).

 1. Check your DigiD (before starting in Studielink)

 A DigiD (Digital Identification) is an online ID (username and password) that provides access to government administration websites.

 Before submitting your enrolment application in Studielink, read the 'Step-by-step guide to Studielink'.
 Please see: